SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Other highlights that I think you little ones will love include the Children's Creativity Museum, the Peek-A-Boo Factory, and a Bay Cruise.

-Read on for more information on these and other fun things to do during your stay in SF.
+Read on for more information about the top 10 things to do with toddlers during your stay in SF.

 1. Aquarium of the Bay